Our Team

 My own experiences with grief, loss, and trauma have absolutely propelled my drive to sit with others, witness their pain, and support their healing.
 I’m passionate about sitting with others who’ve felt “less than” or like they don’t belong.
 I see strength and resiliency in every client I work with, and believe that you’re the expert in your own life.
 I believe in openness, curiosity, and humour as essential parts of healing.

 One of the things I'm most passionate about is supporting adults with ADHD.
 I offer a neurodiversity affirming approach to therapy that attends to the grief, anger, and internalized messages that folks may struggle with.
-My approach is based on the foundational belief that people are the experts in their own life, and my role is to support you to untangle and discover your own voice/desires/abilities.
+My approach is based on the foundational belief that people are the experts in their own lives, and my role is to support you in untangling and discovering your own voice/desires/abilities.
 I genuinely see the good in everyone and hope to work collaboratively with you to make more meaning in your life.
-Ultimately, we work together to find what works for you in your unique journey in life to create meaningful change.
+Ultimately, we work together to find what works for you on your unique journey to create meaningful change.

 Creating a place where you feel seen, heard, and understood allows you to be brave and face challenges with resiliency and strength.
 Our work together isn't full of blame or shame, but is enriched by your perspectives/preferences.
 We collaboratively rewrite aspects of your life story in the past, present, and future.